Dream-Affairs/Dream-Affairs-Backend/CONTRIBUTION.md

  3. **Install Pre commit hook**
     To avoid failed CI checks on Pull requests, use the makefile to install the pre commit hooks.
-    This may take some mins.
+    This may take some minutes since it setups pre commit and commit message hooks.
     ```bash
     make pre-commit
     ```